 me that I know not myself, he would never have

 boarded me in this fury.

-'Boarding,' call you it?
-I'll be sure to keep him
+'Boarding' call you it?
+I'll be sure to

 The wives are right to imply that Falstaff is like a pirate trying to "board" a ship to get below "deck" and under her "hatches."
 That's because the guy is trying to get access to their husbands' money by sleeping with them.
 Check out what Falstaff says about Mistress Ford:

-Now, the report goes she has all the rule of her
+Now, the report goes, she has all the rule of

 What does this tell us?
 Despite the fact that women had no legal rights of their own under common law, housewives were pretty powerful figures in Shakespeare's world.
 Check out this passage from a popular 16th-century manual on managing the household (basically like the Martha Stewart Living of the day):